 Cons: Runs small, size up if in between sizes

 The Moxie Bib has a straight-leg fit as opposed to more relaxed styles, but that’s not to say it isn’t relaxed.
 The 3L fabric ensures breathability and stretch, as well as stormproofing.
-A 20k/20k waterproof/breathable membrane and DWR waterproofing are somewhat of a given for all bibs, but still makes this a solid contender for a hybrid ski bottom.
+A 20k/20k waterproof/breathable membrane and DWR waterproofing are somewhat of a given for all bibs, but still make this a solid contender for a hybrid ski bottom.

 Inner and outer thigh vents mean you won’t get too hot, no matter how high your output, and because this pant is designed for both in and out-of-bounds skiing, you won’t get chilly, either.
 Compared to other backcountry options, such as the Patagonia Women’s Snowdrifter Ski Bibs, for example, the Flylow Moxie Bibs are much warmer, but, also heavier given their hybrid nature.
-While the Flylow bibs are not perfect for backcountry skiing, they are a one-bib-quiver for people who truly split their time down the middle (and they will definitely keep you warm no matter which part of the world or which month you are skiing in).
+While the Flylow bibs are not perfect for backcountry skiing, they are a one-bib quiver for people who truly split their time down the middle (and they will definitely keep you warm no matter which part of the world or which month you are skiing in).

-The color options are somewhat limited but definitely have an option for everyone (with just plain black if that’s your jam).
+The color options are somewhat limited, but definitely have an option for everyone (with just plain black if that’s your jam).
 Our one bone to pick with these pants (and it’s not a major one) is the sizing: size up if you are in between sizes.
 This was one of the slimmest pants on the list besides the Arc’teryx and Ortovox, but again, that’s something that can easily be navigated by sizing up.
 Once you’re in the right fit, everything else about this bib will be a breeze.

-Check Price on EVO Check Price on Backcountry Shop 2024 Version on REI
+Check Price on EVO Check Price on Backcountry

-Runner-Up Best Insulated Bib
+Runner-Up Best Insulated Women’s Ski Bib

 Helly Hansen Powderqueen Bib Pants ($300)